mtbsteve/3DR-Solo-Object-Avoidance/README.md

 Functionality:
 The code is constantly evolving.
 Current features include:
-- 3 sector scanning for obstacles
+- 3 sector scanning for obstacles for objects within a 6 meter range ahead of Solo.
 - scan is enabled by log-button press on the controller paddle.
 A short button press toggles the GoPro on/off as before.
 - Scanning on/off is indicated by a text and voice prompt in Solex.
 - the LEDs indicate the detection of an obstacle by flashing in purple color (Left LED: obstacle to the left; right LED: obstacle to the right; both front LEDs: obstacle in center)